ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/Project_Monitor_Guideline.md

-# Project Advisor Guideline
+# Project Monitor Guideline

-Project Advisor (PA) takes actions in different stages of the project executions to make sure they fully follow the OHBM Hackathon procedures.
-Please do not forget that, as PA, you are not expected to be in expertise of the project you are assigned as PA, so please do not feel under pressure of being not familiar with the field.
+Project Monitor (PM) takes actions in different stages of the project executions to make sure they fully follow the OHBM Hackathon procedures.
+Please do not forget that, as PM, you are not expected to be in expertise of the project you are assigned as PM, so please do not feel under pressure of being not familiar with the field.
 You will be there to guide them to use their time and effort wisely and help them to reach the right sources quickly as possible in accordance with the OHBM Brainhack Team.
 Your project leaders will also know that you are not obligated to give them any advice on the scope/concept of the project methodologically, technologically and theoretically but help in many other aspects it would help them to conduct the project.
 Before you start make sure that

-- You understand the roles and responsibilities of the PA
+- You understand the roles and responsibilities of the PM
 - You have enough time to dedicate as it might be needed.
 - Get familiar yourself with the Handbook, Guidelines and general flow of the Brainhack.
-- Create your Mattermost account and enrol to the [Project Advisors Channel]() to convey further discussions.
+- Create your Mattermost account and enrol to the [Project Monitors Channel](https://mattermost.brainhack.org/brainhack/channels/ohbm_project_monitors) to convey further discussions.
-- Share some details about yourself in the [PA Spreadsheet]().
+- Share some details about yourself in the [PM Spreadsheet]().

 ## Roles and Responsibilities